 Alternating dark and white sections also use warm accent colors (mostly orange).
 These three hues stand out in stark contrast to each other, creating a very sharp look while giving off a youthful vibe and a pleasurable relief to the visitor’s eyes.

 Static only at first glance, the website takes on movement as the user scrolls past different content elements.
 Going down, visitors are encountered with all kinds of information, blocks of text, CTAs, engaging TEDx talks videos, and other helpful elements.

 Using a dark mode-like appeal, the website’s layout somehow manages to stay even, while it’s also broken into distinct sections which clearly communicate the brand’s goals:

 “Although we each have an individual journey to take, there is power in community.”

-This website design is very detail-oriented.
+This single-page website design is very detail-oriented.
 Almost every user action is well-thought-out and anticipated.
 It is straightforward while oozing the creative charge behind every element.